Siemens SD-100 and SD-160

-The SD-100 and SD-160 are light rail vehicles (LRV) that were manufactured by Siemens Mobility between 1992 and 2013 for the North American market.
-The vehicles were all constructed at the Siemens facility in Florin, California.
+The Siemens SD-100 and SD-160 are two related types of high-floor light rail vehicles (LRV), manufactured by Siemens Mobility for the North American market.
+A total of 431 vehicles were built by Siemens in Florin, California from 1992 to 2013.

-The primary difference between the models is that the older SD-100 uses direct current motors, while the newer SD-160 uses alternating current motors.
-Both models were built with a "high-floor" design and could be equipped for level boarding at high-platform stations or with steps and wheelchair lifts for passenger loading at street level.

-This model was manufactured and marketed alongside the Siemens SD-400 and SD-460 LRV, which offered both level boarding at high-platform stations and steps for passenger loading at street level.

-This model has been replaced by the Siemens S700 and S70, a low-floor LRV for passenger loading at street level and the Siemens S200, a high-floor LRV for level boarding at high-platform stations.
+The SD-100 began production in 1992, and is equipped with direct current traction motors and folding doors.
+It was succeeded in 2001 by the revised SD-160, which is equipped with alternating current motors and plug doors.
+The first orders for the SD-160 were placed in 2001, and production continued until 2013.

+A related design is the SD-400/SD-460 high-floor light rail vehicle, which was initially built by a Siemens–Duewag joint venture.
+Siemens purchased Duewag in 1999, and assembled the SD-460 model alongside the SD-100/SD-160 in Florin, California.

+The SD-100, SD-160, SD-400, and SD-460 were succeeded in the 2010s by newer LRV designs from Siemens, including the low-floor S700 and S70 and the high-floor S200.
+As of 2024, most SD-100 and SD-160 vehicles remain in service with their original operators.

 History

+Orders

 Production of the SD-100 was launched in 1992 when the Regional Transportation District, located in Denver, Colorado placed an order for 49 vehicles.
 The physical design was derived from the U2A car that was built between 1985 and 1991, but built with more modern mechanical equipment.

 The first vehicles rolled off the production line at the Siemens facility in Florin, California in 1994, in time for the start of Light Rail service in Denver.